 He looked up from his sleeves to see the man pulling on a scruffy reefer jacket and a woollen hat.
 ‘Out there?
 I can’t,’ Jimmy said, sinking his face back into his sleeves.

-‘Of course you can,’ the owner said, patting Jimmy on the back on his way towards the door.
+‘Of course you can,’ the owner said, patting him on the back on his way towards the door.
 ‘There are some people I’d like you to meet.’

 ‘They’ll turn me in for the bounty.’